rust-lang/book/second-edition/src/appendix-03-derivable-traits.md

 An example of when `PartialEq` is required is the `assert_eq!` macro, which needs to be able to compare two instances of a type for equality.

-The `Eq` trait doesn't have any methods.
+The `Eq` trait doesn’t have any methods.
 It only signals that for every value of the annotated type, the value is equal to itself.
 The `Eq` trait can only be applied to types that also implement `PartialEq`.
 An example of types that implements `PartialEq` but that cannot implement `Eq` are floating point number